Yamini2001/DSA-Questions/README.md

 134.  **FruitsInBaskets.java**: Return the number of fruit types that remain unplaced after all possible allocations are made.
 135.  **ReverseString.java**: Write a function that reverses a string.
 The input string is given as an array of characters s.
 136.  **MaxNoFruitCollect.java**: Return the maximum number of fruits the children can collect from the dungeon.
+137.  **SoupServings.java**: Return the probability that A is used up before B, plus half the probability that both soups are used up in the same turn.
+Answers within 10-5 of the actual answer will be accepted.